mercurioregon/tandemtravel/README.md

 ## Future Development
+ While this project is under development.

+TandemTravel is an app designed for groups to plan events together and synchronize their travel details in real time.

-Future options for TandemTravel are links to travel resources and the ability to coordinate and purchase tickets.
-Ideally this could be accomplished through the app itself, and the options would not be limited to transportation.
-Tickets for entertainment venues, theme parks, restaurants, etc., could be reached through TandemTravel.
+In the near future options for TandemTravel will offer a fully integrated group calendar, chat, and travel resources and the ability to coordinate and purchase tickets for entertainment venues, theme parks, and even restaurants reservations.

+### Tandem Travel will be a one stop spot to get your friends and family together.

 ## Resources
 Fullcalendar Docs: https://www.npmjs.com/package/@fullcalendar/interaction